twbs/blog/src/content/posts/2022/using-bootstrap-css-vars.md

 - **Body font styles —** Everything from `font-size` to `color` and more, all applied to our `<body>` element.

-- **Shared properties —** For property-value pairings that are we consider theme specific, like link colors and border styles.
+- **Shared properties —** For property-value pairings that we consider theme specific, like link colors and border styles.

 Root CSS variables are used extensively across other parts of Bootstrap to allow you to easily override our default styles at a global level.
 For example, if you wanted to adjust the default `border-radius` and link color for our components, you could override a couple variables instead of writing new selectors.